Csantos07/ari-flashcard/Readme.md

-* Delete a card
-  - Will need to continue the prop drilling aproach
-  - This should continue happening in the view deck workflow...
-  - we will want the cards to rerender ... do we need to create state for card?
-  - Will we want the deleteCard to happen in layout or viewDeck
+- Edit/update deck and cards?
+- Restrictions for study
+  - must have more than 3 cards
 - Reusable components for the forms?
-- Edit/update deck and cards?

 ---

 ## At this point

+- [x] Delete a card

 - [x] Created components for Cards and Card... refactored ViewDeck to use these components

 - [x] We can Create Cards within the deck